Tatum Bethune: Florida State

 Bethune decided to transfer to play for the Florida State Seminoles.
 Before the start of the 2022 season, Bethune underwent surgery on his groin.
 In week six of the 2022 season, Bethune rallied 14 tackles with two and a half being for a loss.
 Tatum finished the 2022 season starting in eleven games where he made 84 tackles with nine and a half for a loss, three sacks, three pass deflections, and a fumble recovery.
 In week one of the 2023 season, Bethune notched nine tackles including a massive hit on LSU quarterback Jayden Daniels, as he helped the Seminoles to a win over LSU.
 During the 2023 season, Bethune totaled 70 tackles with five and a half being for a loss, three pass deflections, and an interception.
 For this performance he was named third team all-ACC.
 After the conclusion of the 2023 season, Bethune decided to declare for the 2024 NFL draft.

 Professional career

 Bethune was selected in the seventh round (251st overall) of the 2024 NFL draft by the San Francisco 49ers.
-On November 23, 2024, Bethune was placed on injured reserve.
-On December 30, 2024, Bethune was activated from injured reserve.
+On November 23, 2024, Bethune was placed on injured reserve due to a knee injury.
+On December 30, Bethune was activated from injured reserve.

+Bethune entered the 2025 season as a backup linebacker.
+He was thrust into a starter role in Week 7 following an injury to Fred Warner.
+He finished the season second on the team with 94 tackles through 14 games and eight starts.
+On January 7, 2026, Bethune was placed on injured reserve.